What I Ate on A 20 Mile Run Day

 For lunch, I had leftovers from the night before – pumpkin risotto with some crockpot chicken and a salad with hemp seeds, orange slices and grapes.

-• Chicken for protein (protein for runners are important for recovery and repair!)b
+- Chicken, eggs or beef (protein for runners are important for recovery and repair!)

 These are things I just kind of do naturally, but figured it would be helpful to break it down for you.